 Use one of the refinance tips, some of them or all of them to save money on your next refinance transaction.

 - Be prepared: Gather your documents prior to calling around for quotes.
 How will this help?
 When you lock in your interest rate a mortgage company will generally lock in your rate/terms for 30 days.
-If you are prepared and have everything ready to go you might be able to lock for 21 days or shorter.
+If you are prepared and have everything ready to go you might be able to lock in for 21 days or shorter.
 And because you are locking for a shorter period of time you might be able to save on closing costs or possibly receive a lender credit.

 - The rate-fee correlation: In the mortgage industry there is a simple correlation between mortgage rates and fees.
 The higher the rate the lower the fees and the lower the rate the higher the fees.
 Many homeowners don’t know this and unscrupulous Loan Officers end up taking advantage of that.

 - Two-three years: If you are paying points make sure you can recoup the costs associated with points within a 2-3 year period.
-In some cases I understand going a bit longer but make sure you understand the risks associated with that.
+In some cases, I understand going a bit longer but make sure you understand the risks associated with that.
 Most homeowners either refinance or sell their home in a 5-7 year period so never go that long otherwise you’ll risk never seeing the true benefits of your refinance.

-These money saving refinance tips work.
-Be sure to use our money saving refinance tips on your next transaction.
+These money-saving refinance tips work.
+Be sure to use our money-saving refinance tips on your next transaction.

 Types Of Refinances

-Now that we have shared our refinance tips lets cover the different types of refinances.
+Now that we have shared our refinance tips let’s cover the different types of refinances.

 There are two basic categories when it comes to refinancing a mortgage.
-One is called “Rate-Term Refinance” and the other is a “Cash-Out” Refinance.
-A Rate-Term refinance is when the purpose of your refinance is to lower your interest rate and/or adjust the the term of your current mortgage.
+One is called a “Rate-Term Refinance” and the other is a “Cash-Out” Refinance.
+A Rate-Term refinance is when the purpose of your refinance is to lower your interest rate and/or adjust the term of your current mortgage.